Heart Rhythm Center in Santa Clara County

 - Lightheadedness or dizziness

-If atrial fibrillation is not properly treated, you run the risk of suffering a stroke or even heart failure.
+If AFib is not properly treated, you run the risk of suffering a stroke or even heart failure.

-The most common cause of atrial fibrillation is abnormalities or damage to the heart’s structure.
+The most common cause of AFib is damage to or abnormalities in the heart’s structure.
 Other possible causes include:

 - Heart attack